4est-is-Forrest/square-iron/content/docs/Connectors/Spawn Driver.md

             wait(10,0,'//*[@id="password"]').send_keys(Keys.ENTER)
             wait(20,0,'//*[@id="filter"]')
     	        driver_cookie_persist(inst)

+**Iterate 'logins' list, authenticate and verify cookie persistence for each.**

+Each instance has unique login portals.
+Because 'Instance1' requires a PKI card login and its cookies last quite a while, it's easiest for the user and driver to handle the authentication process, hence the 120 second timeout.

+Adding instances is just a matter of defining more 'elif' blocks for each and accounting for the login method.

+#### **_Return Credential and/or Driver_**

     if persist:
     	return driver,credentials
     else:
     	driver.quit()
         return credentials

-Each instance has unique login portals.
-Because 'instance1' requires a PKI card login and its cookies last quite a while, it's simpler for the user and driver to handle the authentication process themselves, hence the 120 second timeout.

-#### **_Finally_**

 By default, the driver remains open (and is returned) but can be closed for when a Session simply needs good cookies.
 Regardless of whether it closes or not, no action is taken until the cookies have been saved to file.